PROVIDENCE COLLEGE SLIPS PAST HOLY CROSS, 2-1

-Senior forward Ben Farrer netted the game-winning goal for the Friars
+Senior forward Ben Farrer nets game-winner at 10:27 of third period for Friars

 WORCESTER, Mass. - Senior assistant captain Ben Farrer (Calgary, Alberta) scored at 10:27 of the third period to break a 1-1 tie and lead the Providence College men's hockey team to a 2-1 victory over Holy Cross Saturday afternoon at the Hart Center in Worcester, Mass.
 With the win, Providence improved to 6-5-3 overall, while Holy Cross moved to 6-6-1.